 The GSMA has published “Effective Spectrum Pricing in Latin America”.
 This report takes a closer look at spectrum policies in Latin America.
 How they are impacting the delivery of mobile services to consumers and businesses in the region.

 The report is based on spectrum pricing trends in 15 countries.
-It underscores how decisions made by governments and regulators can have a negative impact on the quality and cost of mobile broadband services.
+It underscores how decisions made by governments and regulators can have a negative impact on the quality and cost of spectrum pricing in Latin America.
+This, in turn, impacts the cost and quality of mobile broadband services in the region.
 The report also makes policy recommendations that aim to help countries make the most of their spectrum resources.

-To improve the situation, the report makes four key policy recommendations:
+To make this happen, the report makes four key policy recommendations: